DWI Test Refusal and Implied Consent

 When a law enforcement officer has reasonable suspicion to believe that an individual is guilty of driving while intoxicated (DWI), the officer can request the driver to submit to a chemical test in order to detect the presence of drugs or alcohol in his or her system.

 In Texas, drivers do have the right to refuse to submit to any chemical test.
 However, it is important to keep in mind that refusing to take a chemical test will usually lead to an automatic loss of your driving privileges for months or even years.

-Austin Defense Attorney for DWI Test Refusal
+Texas DWI Test Refusal Attorney

 Kevin Bennett is a dedicated DWI defense lawyer who has experience representing clients who have been charged with refusing to submit to a DWI test in Austin, Lago Vista, Rollingwood, Sunset Valley, West Lake Hills, Travis County, Lakeway, Pflugerville, and the surrounding areas.